K. C. Das (chemist): Early life

 K.C.
 Das was born into an affluent Baidya family in Bengal.
 He was the son of Rai Bahadur Tarak Chandra Das, a judge, and Mohini Devi, who was later a staunch Gandhian and Independence activist.
 Mohini Devi was also a former President of the Mahila Atma Raksha Samiti, an organisation committed to women's self defence.
 Amongst his siblings, the most notable was Dr. Prabhavati Das Gupta, a graduate from Heidelberg University and a trade union activist along with her husband and Congress MP Bakar Ali Mirza.

 After completing his education in Calcutta, he became a lecturer at Shibpur College (now Indian Institute of Engineering Science and Technology, Shibpur).
 At this time, there could be seen a substantial growth in anti-British activity in Bengal, highlighted by the growth of Revolutionary thought and action.
 Das got involved with a number of other youths who subscribed to this brand of thinking.
 His father, who was known to be close to certain officials in the Indian government, was informed that his son would soon be arrested if he did not take any preventive action.
 He then encouraged his son to go abroad to pursue higher studies.
 Das, who wanted nothing to do with Britain, instead chose to go to the United States.

-Education in abroad
+Education abroad

 United States

 Das sailed for the United States on a scholarship from the Indian Society for the Advancement of Scientific Industry, and enrolled at UC Berkeley.
 However, he and another student, S.M.
 Bose (later founder of Duckback Waterproof) eventually transferred to Stanford University.
 Both graduated with degrees in Chemistry in 1910.
 During this time, Das was very closely involved with Indian independence activities in the United States, forming the California chapter of the Indian Independence League and working closely with Lala Har Dayal.